AshKyd/briscycle/site/moreton-bay/index.md

 fbComments: http://briscycle.com/moreton-bay-cycleway/
 ---

-The Moreton Bay Cycleway is a project to connect 150 kilometres of Brisbane coastline via cycle facilities.
+The Moreton Bay Regional Cycleway (MBRC) is collection of cycle paths and routes across 150 kilometres of the Brisbane coastline.

-The project is ongoing and expected to be completed some time after 2014, but it's already quite comprehensive in many areas.
-The cycleway will eventually run from <a href="../bribie-island/">Bribie Island</a> to <a href="../redland-city/">Redland Bay</a> via the <a href="../gateway-bridge-cycleway/">new Gateway Bridge bikeway</a>, and will become the longest cycleway on the Eastern coast of Australia.
+The cycleway runs on and off from <a href="../bribie-island/">Bribie Island</a> to <a href="../redland-city/">Redland Bay</a> via the <a href="../gateway-bridge-cycleway/">Gateway Bridge bikeway</a>, and will become the longest cycleway on the Eastern coast of Australia.

 The cycleway spans three council areas, and while there's been programs to unify the signage for the entire length, there's still a number of areas where the signs are old or missing.
 If you're planning on making a day trip of it, consult the map of cycleways in Brisbane so that you can find an area that's suitably complete.

-<h3>Moreton Bay Cycleway Route</h3>
+## Moreton Bay Cycleway Route

-Below is a <em>complete</em> Moreton Bay Cycleway route.
-As some areas are <em>incomplete</em> and signage is not clear, some areas of the map involve either guesswork or roads included solely to get between completed sections.
+Below is a suggested Moreton Bay Cycleway route.

-Riding the entire Moreton Bay Cycleway route isn't recommended due to the length and incomplete sections, so for that reason we recommend picking a completed section close to home and riding that.
-Some incomplete sections aren't suitable for inexperienced cyclists either and have been marked as such on the map.
+Not all sections are complete, some bits involve road or footpath connections, and most bits are “shared path” for both pedestrians and bikes.

-Either way, this map will help you pick a section of the Moreton Bay Cycleway route that matches your skill level.
+For this reason, the cycleway is a leisurely ride, and you're unlikely to finish it in a day.
+We recommend picking a section close to home and making a day out of that.
+There are plenty of landmarks, little shops to grab lunch, and rail connections to get you back home.